HungVoCs47/Gender-Classification/README.md

 This is then also the challenge in the development of a robust face-basedgender classification system that has high classification accuracy and real-time performance.
 The convolutional neural network(CNN) can solve the aforementioned.
 The main advantage of CNN compared to its predecessors is that it automatically detects the important features without any human supervision
 ## DEMO
+For real-time female classification:
 ![Recommendation App](https://github.com/HungVoCs47/Gender-Classification/blob/main/image/Screenshot%20(1427).png)
+For real-time male classification:
 ![Recommendation App](https://github.com/HungVoCs47/Gender-Classification/blob/main/image/Screenshot%20(1431).png)
 ## DETECTION METHOD